Hypergamy is a fundamental, innate female drive, to seek men who are “better than they are”.

 Just look at how hard many men work to climb dominance hierarchies and accumulate resources.

 Men work harder than women to actualize their own hypergamy.

 Indeed driven men, too, seek partners who are “better than they are”, albeit that “better” most often means “better looking” from a physical perspective.

 Male hypergamy trade status, power, and resources for looks.
 Female hypergamy trade looks for status, power, and resources.

 Hypergamy & (Dating) Power

 Let’s imagine society as a big pyramid.

-At the middle of they pyramid, women still have more power than middle layers men.
+In the middle of the pyramid, women still have more power than middle layers men.

 Overall women, being the demand in the sexual marketplace, have more power when it comes to dating and relationships.

 However, at the top, the power relation inverts, and men become more powerful.